-Where Opus Clip pricing can make sense
+Where Opus Clip pricing makes sense

 Opus Clip is easy to justify when: